Airstream Touring Coach Interstate 19 2023 LPG System User Manual

 Water System (Self-Contained)

 The freshwater system consists of a city water hookup, fresh water tank gravity fill, fresh water tank and drain valve, water pump, hot and cold water lines, water heater, fresh water line low point drain valves, and faucets.
-Full explanations on the locations and use of these features are explained in this section.
-Before using the water system, check that the water heaters drain valve is closed.
+Full explanations of the locations and use of these features are explained in this section.
+Before using the water system, check that the water heater drain valve is closed.
 See Winterizing and Storage for further information on the drain valve.
-Close all low point drain valves and the fresh water tank drain valve.
+Close all low-point drain valves and the fresh water tank drain valve.

-Fill the water tank by opening the main sliding door to access the gravity feed water fill cap.
-A high-pressure RV/Marine FDA approved drinking water hose of at least ½-in. diameter made from material that is tasteless, odorless, and non-toxic can now be inserted.
+Fill the water tank by opening the main sliding door to access the gravity-feed water fill cap.
+A high-pressure RV/Marine FDA-approved drinking water hose of at least ½-in. diameter made from material that is tasteless, odourless, and non-toxic can now be inserted.
 It’s a good idea to let the water run through a hose for a short time to flush it out.
 Reveres sometimes fill their tanks with “home” water to avoid strange water that may be distasteful to them on short outings.
-Remember, the more water you carry in the Fresh Water tank, the less cargo carrying capacity you have for other items.
+Remember, the more water you carry in the Fresh Water tank, the less cargo-carrying capacity you have for other items.
 The amount of water in the tank may be checked on the Multiplex Control Panel.
 Keep watch of the water level as the water fill is essentially on the interior of the unit.
 Open the hot side of the galley faucet and turn on the water pump switch located on the monitor panel.
 For some time, the open faucet may only sputter.

 NOTE